coped/calculator/README.md

-# Calculator (Currently semi-functioning)
+# Calculator
 This is a JavaScript based, basic arithmetic calculator.
-To use, visit https://coped.github.io/calculator/, or download files and open the .html file in an internet browser.
+To use, visit https://coped.github.io/calculator/.

 This is a small project created to test the author's fundamental JavaScript, HTML, and CSS skills.